-Threlfall walking track is a 5.5km, grade 3 hike located in Oxley Wild Rivers National Park, New South Wales.
-The hike should take around 2.5 hours to complete.
+Threlfall walking track is a 5.5km, grade 3 hike in Oxley Wild Rivers National Park, New South Wales.
+This hike typically takes 2.5 hours to complete.

 Sorry, no records were found.
 Please adjust your search criteria and try again.